ekubik/README-generator/README.md

 * Node.js

 ## Demonstration:
-To view a demonstration of the application's functionality, please follow <a href="https://watch.screencastify.com/v/q5pmH9zNl4NGpWeztKw8"> this link </a>
+To view a demonstration of the application's functionality, please follow <a href="https://watch.screencastify.com/v/q5pmH9zNl4NGpWeztKw8" target="_blank"> this link </a>

 The project can be run from the command line.